 The backward blood flow, i.e. venous reflux, causes the pressure within the saphenous veins to rise to an abnormally high level.
-As the pressure rises, even more valves snap and fail and the veins begins to stretch and enlarge.
+As the pressure rises, even more valves snap and fail and the veins begin to stretch and enlarge.
 In order to decompress this high abnormal pressure, the body finds new abnormal pathways for the blood to travel.
 This abnormal high-pressure flow in the leg veins begins to cause the surface veins to bulge and become varicose.
 The high-pressure build-up in the leg veins also leads to many abnormal symptoms in the legs, including aching, swelling, burning, heaviness, cramping, fatigue, itching, etc. If allowed to progress for too many years, these abnormal saphenous veins can cause serious circulation problems in the legs.
-Some examples of more serious manifestations of vein reflux are severe leg swelling, leg asymmetry, venous ulcers or wounds in the ankles, severe skin damage, severe dermatitis, bleeding from the skin, blood clots, browning of the skin of the ankles and foot, and nerve damage / neuropathy.
+Some examples of more serious manifestations of vein reflux are severe leg swelling, leg asymmetry, venous ulcers or wounds in the ankles, severe skin damage, severe dermatitis, bleeding from the skin, blood clots, browning of the skin of the ankles and foot, and nerve damage/neuropathy.

 Is There More Than One Saphenous Vein in the Leg?

 Yes.
 There are several saphenous veins in each leg.
 Saphenous vein reflux most commonly affects a single saphenous vein in the leg, a vein called the great saphenous vein.
 Other saphenous veins in the leg that can be affected by vein reflux include the small saphenous vein (also referred to as the short saphenous vein), the anterior accessory saphenous vein, and the posterior accessory saphenous vein (also referred to as the Vein of Giacomini).
-These other saphenous veins are less likely to have reflux disease, as the great saphenous vein has the strongest genetic predisposition to valve failure.
+These other veins are less likely to have reflux disease, as the great saphenous vein has the strongest genetic predisposition to valve failure.
 Valve reflux can often spread from the great saphenous vein to other saphenous veins in the leg over time.
 This is one reason why it is important to have your varicose veins and your leg symptoms evaluated sooner rather than later.
-As the valve reflux spreads through the leg it often becomes more difficult to treat the disease process.
+As the valved reflux spreads through the leg it often becomes more difficult to treat the disease process.

 What Causes Saphenous Vein Reflux to Develop?

-There can be many causes of saphenous vein reflux of the legs.
-But by far, the most common reason that it develops is inheritance of the gene for the condition.
-The condition is a genetically inherited trait with a high penetrance.
+There can be many causes of vein reflux of the legs.
+But by far, the most common reason that it develops is the inheritance of the gene for the condition.
+The condition is a genetically inherited trait with high penetrance.
 This means that most people with the condition inherit it from their parents or grandparents.
 Most people with the condition have at least one member of their immediate family, such as their parents or siblings, that also have the condition.

-Other reasons that people may develop venous reflux is a history of trauma to the legs or a history of blood clots, both of which can cause physical damage to the leg veins.
+Other reasons that people may develop venous reflux are a history of trauma to the legs or a history of blood clots, both of which can cause physical damage to the leg veins.
 It may take years from the time of the trauma or clot before varicose veins or leg vein symptoms develop.